Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Discussion

-The algorithm we have introduced fulfils several critical objectives.
-First, by embedding the occupancy constraint directly into the variational circuit, we evaluate the energy simply as $\langle \psi \lvert H \rvert \psi \rangle$ rather than requiring the projection $PHP$.
-This streamlines the measurement process and drastically reduces the number of Pauli terms to be estimated.
-Second, the overall depth of the circuit remains modest, making it well suited to current noisy intermediate scale quantum devices \cite{Lloyd1996, Peruzzo2014}.
-Third, the optimal rotation angles in the Givens network correspond directly to the boundary amplitudes of the R-matrix, thereby providing immediate access to the quantities of interest in scattering theory \cite{jt474,Picozzi2023}.\\ A possible workflow is: (i) classical code (e.g. UKRmol+) computes target eigenfunctions and integrals; (ii) the quantum device executes the variational algorithm, returning rotation angles ${\theta_{ij}^*}$; (iii) a post-processing script converts these angles into R-matrix surface amplitudes $w_{ik}(a)$; (iv) the classical code propagates the outer region using these $w_{ik}(a)$ to obtain cross sections.
-Such a hybrid scheme could be fully automated using widely available quantum-computing toolchains.\\ Among the four optimisation strategies examined, the simultaneous subspace approach stands out for its efficiency.
-By decomposing the SO($N$) rotation into a cascade of two‑qubit Givens operations and enforcing orthogonality through sequential subspace optimisation, we reduce both the variational parameter count and the measurement overhead.
-In our hydrogen‑molecule test case this method recovered all eigenvalues to $10^{-7} Ha$ using only 573 cost function evaluations and 92 Pauli terms, compared with over ten thousand evaluations for the sum of variance scheme.\\ Although our circuit still spans all \((N+1)\)-electron configurations (including the bound-state sector), its structure is such that the variational parameters map directly onto the open-channel coefficients \(a_{ijk}\), so one never needs to isolate or compute the bound-state amplitudes \(b_{\alpha k}\).
-Concretely, we couple each \(N\)-electron target eigenstate only to its corresponding continuum orbital(s), and arrange the \(SO(N)\) rotations so that the angles themselves are exactly the \(a_{ijk}\).
-As a result, once the circuit is optimised, those rotation angles give \(a_{ijk}\) without any further postprocessing, even though the full set of bound configurations “appears” in the Hilbert space.
-In this way, we avoid both deep Trotter decompositions (as in time-dependent methods) and large ancilla registers (as in quantum-walk schemes), while keeping the depth under 250 for \(H_2\) in a minimal basis and using only \(O(n_{c} + n_{a})\) qubits, where $n_{c}$ is the number of continuum spin–orbitals and $n_{a}$ is the number of target eigenstates for the $N$- electron system.\\ Looking ahead, this framework opens several avenues for advancement.
+Although our circuit still spans all \((N+1)\)-electron configurations (including the bound-state sector), its structure is such that the variational parameters determine the open-channel coefficients \(a_{ijk}\) directly, so one never needs to isolate or compute the bound-state amplitudes \(b_{\alpha k}\).
+Concretely, we couple each \(N\)-electron target eigenstate only to its corresponding continuum orbital(s), and arrange the \(SO(k)\) rotation so that the resulting matrix elements yield the desired \(a_{ijk}\).
+As a result, once the circuit is optimised, the coefficients \(a_{ijk}\) are obtained from the same implemented Givens network without any further variational postprocessing, even though the full set of bound configurations appears in the Hilbert space.
+In this way, we avoid both deep Trotter decompositions (as in time-dependent methods) and large ancilla registers (as in quantum-walk schemes), while keeping the depth on the order of a few hundred (depth $314$ for $\mathrm{H}_2$ in a minimal basis; Table~\ref{tab:resources_h2}) and using $O(t+c+a)$ qubits in the one-hot selector encoding (or $O(t+c+\lceil\log_2 a\rceil)$ with a binary selector).\\ Looking ahead, this framework opens several avenues for advancement.
 One must extend the number of continuum orbitals to obtain realistic results which may require the incorporation of more sophisticated encodings to further compress the qubit resource requirements \cite{Picozzi2023}.
 Error mitigation techniques and hardware‑efficient realisations of Givens rotations will be essential to translate these algorithms to larger systems in the form of both larger targets and more sophisticated representations of the target.
-Finally, the direct correspondence between circuit parameters and R-matrix boundary data opens the door to the integration of quantum processors into established scattering codes, offering a promising hybrid quantum classical paradigm for high‑precision collision physics.
+The direct correspondence between circuit parameters and R-matrix boundary data opens the door to the integration of quantum processors into established scattering codes, offering a promising hybrid quantum classical paradigm for high‑precision collision physics.
+Finally, our architecture shows how a {CG symmetry–enforcing circuit} can be integrated into variational scattering ans\"atze, and it should transfer to other spin–coupled targets (atomic, nuclear, and model field–theory settings)~\cite{Sharma2024,Xing2023_KohnVQLS}.